 One of Reed’s core values is curiosity; we pride ourselves on instilling a love of learning in every one of our pupils.
-As such our objective is to extend and enrich learning at every available opportunity.
-Our Academic Scholars are highly-valued members of the school community.
+As such, our objective is to extend and enrich learning at every available opportunity.
+Our Academic Scholars are selected as ambassadors of this attitude to learning, with a responsibility to form and lead discussion of challenging intellectual ideas across the School.
 They are under the guidance of our Head of Scholars who is responsible not only for the progress of our Academic Scholars, but also for stretching all of our pupils intellectually and imbuing them with a desire to know more about the world which they inhabit.

 Academic Scholars are challenged and nurtured at all stages of their school career.
-Their progress is monitored closely, helping them discover a particular subject or subjects of interest, and encouraging them to fulfil their potential.
+Their progress is monitored closely – particularly through the use of their Notebook, in which they archive their thoughts and chart their progress through academic challenge – helping them discover a particular subject or subjects of interest and encouraging them to fulfil their potential.
 An important part of this is ensuring that every teacher is aware of the personal strengths and needs of the Scholars in their classes and that lessons are adapted accordingly.

 Inspiration within the classroom

-Every department has an ‘Enrichment and Extension’ page on our Virtual Learning platform.
+Every department has a ‘Stretch and Challenge’ page on our Virtual Learning platform.
 These include reading lists, podcasts, TED talks, videos and the like for eager pupils to explore beyond the syllabus.

 Enrichment beyond the classroom